 - IKEv2 Main Mode SA lifetime is fixed at 28,800 seconds on the Azure VPN gateways.

 - UsePolicyBasedTrafficSelector is an option parameter on the connection.
-Please see the next FAQ item for "UsePolicyBasedTrafficSelectors"
+See the next FAQ item for "UsePolicyBasedTrafficSelectors"

 Does everything need to match between the Azure VPN gateway policy and my on-premises VPN device configurations?